 - For a flavor boost, stir taco seasoning into the refried beans before layering.

 Since refried bean dip is so quick to put together, it doesn’t save much time assembling ahead of time but you certainly can!
-Cover the bean dip with plastic wrap and refrigerate until ready to bake.
+Cover the homemade bean dip with plastic wrap and refrigerate until ready to bake.

 - Store bean dip in an airtight container in the refrigerator for up to 4 days.